-Fresh off the back of the silvery grey hair takeover, and a well overdue obsession with pastel strands, may we present to you the ultimate fusion that's both cool and rocker chic edgy?
-Introducing balayage in all shades of lilac, lavender, and indigo.
-This trend combines the soft technique of hand-placed highlights, with a hot and versatile hue.
+Fresh off the back of the silvery gray hair takeover and a well-overdue obsession with pastel strands, we present to you the ultimate fusion that's both edgy-cool and rocker-chic.
+Introducing balayage in all shades of lilac, lavender, and indigo: This trend combines the soft technique of hand-placed highlights with a hot and versatile hue.
 Think of it as the answer to a bold hair shakeup that all of us who normally “play it safe” have been waiting for.

-Felicia Dosso at Nunzio Saviano Salon in New York says purple balayage includes individually painted strands of hair that after lightening, are then glossed/toned to a purple/violet shade.
-While the balayage technique has been around for years, it's become "extremely popular" because of how low maintenance it is.
+Felicia Dosso at Nunzio Saviano Salon in New York says purple balayage includes individually painted strands of hair that, after lightening, are glossed and toned to a purple or violet shade.
+While the balayage technique has been around for years, it's become "extremely popular" because of how low-maintenance it is.

-As for the purple color, she says glossing balayage tends to be a fun and easy way to have cool-girl hair.
+As for the purple color, Dosso says glossing balayage tends to be a fun and easy way to have cool-girl hair.
 It creates an "edgy look without over-processing it." she says.

 “These kinds of colors require the hair to be lightened first to an almost blonde shade so that there’s no undertone coming through from your natural hair,” explains Katie Denn at Daniel Hersheson Harvey Nichols Flagship Salon.
 “For that, your stylist will most likely need to bleach sections where the purple is going to fall, unless you already have very fair [or platinum] hair.”